 What has your career path been like after Lewis & Clark Law School?

-After graduating from Lewis & Clark in 2012, I sat for the New York State Bar and then moved to D.C. to search for a job in international law.
+After graduating from Lewis & Clark in 2012, I sat for the New York State Bar and then moved to Washington, D.C. to search for a job in international law.
 While in D.C.
-I attended an event where I met one of the partners of Kessler Topaz.
+I attended an event where I met one of the partners of Kessler Topaz Meltzer & Check LLP.
 This particular partner offered to forward my resume on to some attorneys he knew that were working in international law in New York.
 After I sent him my resume I was asked whether I had ever considered moving to Philadelphia and began speaking with the firm about the possibility of me joining their operation.
 Kessler Topaz specializes in representing large institutional investors in securities fraud litigation and increasingly the firm has been working on cases outside the United States.
 I was hired as an associate attorney and my focus became almost entirely non-U.S. cases.
-Since I’ve been with the firm I’ve been responsible for researching securities laws and group litigation procedures in a variety of countries.
-I’ve monitored legal developments around the world and have routinely advised clients as to whether they should join a particular action in a particular country, search for local counsel, liaise between local counsel and our clients, and draft proposals.
-I’ve also put together presentations and conference panels on topics like corporate social responsibility.
+Since I joined I’ve been responsible for researching securities laws and group litigation procedures in a variety of countries.
+I monitor legal developments around the world and advise clients as to whether they should join a particular action in a particular country, search for local counsel, liaise between local counsel and our clients, review pleadings, and help clients understand and successfully navigate the legal process.
+I also put together presentations and conference panels on topics like corporate social responsibility.